Kazooki123/starlosearch/README.md

 Twitter: @Mr_Unknown157

 # Acknowledgments
-Special thanks to StarloExoliz, The developer of this project
+Special thanks to StarloExoliz, The developer of this project and all the contributers!!
 ### Inspired by:

 -Google